oksas/scotch-music/README.md

 # Scotch Music Player
 A SoundCloud music player, built in Electron, alongside Christian Wamba's excellent [scotch.io tutorial](https://scotch.io/tutorials/build-a-music-player-with-react-electron-i-setup-basic-concepts).
-Initially very very close to the original version in the tutorial, but I am in the process of redesigning the app.

-## TODO
-* Fix spacing issues on progress bar (try flexbox?)
-* Completely redesign the app visuals (lol)
-* Look into refactoring container component (currently does way too much)
-* Add unit tests?
-* Look into using local storage somehow (perhaps with electron-json-storage)
-* Login functionality?
-* Play from clicked position even if music currently stopped
+The app is generally quite close to what is built in the tutorial, but includes a few minor CSS differences, is built with Webpack rather than Browserify, and is organized a bit differently in terms of file structure.
+The only difference, feature-wise, between this and the version built in the tutorial is that the progress bar here can be clicked to play from arbitrary points in the song.

+As this was built as an exercise in learning the basics of Electron, there are no packaged releases, but you can follow [this guide in the Electron documentation](http://electron.atom.io/docs/v0.37.8/tutorial/application-packaging/) to package/release the app if you so choose (it's licensed under UNLICENSE, so what's mine is yours).
+In its current state, it is very slim on features though and would not really make a suitable music player.